Shelbourne’s banished statues were part of mania for all things Egyptian

 John Ducie, a tour guide and former vice-chairman of An Taisce, said the story of the princess captured by the Egyptians was the inspiration for countless books, statues and most famously of all Verdi’s opera, Aida, which premiered in 1871 but had been in preparation for years beforehand.

-The captured Nubian princess who became queen of Egypt when the pharoah fell in love with her became known to people in 19th century society when Egyptologists learned to translate hieroglyphics.
+The captured Nubian princess who became queen of Egypt when the pharoah fell in love with her was known to people in 19th century society when Egyptologists learned to translate hieroglyphics.

 The four statues were erected at the front of the Shelbourne in 1867 and have been there since, until their removal on Monday.